 respectively, with .

-From these equations, it is found that the common-mode currents are induced from the differential-mode signal currents because of imbalance in the PLT system: imbalance in the power lines, imbalance in the PLT modem (source voltages, and , and impedances, and ), and imbalance in the connected loads, and .
+From these equations, it is found that the common-mode currents are induced from the differential-mode signal currents because of imbalance in the PLT system: imbalance in the power lines, imbalance in the PLT modem (electromotive force, and , and source impedances, and ), and imbalance in the connected loads, and .

-Fig. 2-1 (b) may hold in general in any position along the power-line, the common-mode current and the imbalance of the power-line networkhave been evaluated only at an outlet2.
-The common-mode current evaluated is the common-mode current launched from the PLT modem to the outlet due to the imbalances of both the modem and the power line network2.
-However the imbalance as seen from an outlet is only a small part of the imbalances existing on the power line.FIGURE 2-1
+Figure 2-1 (b) may hold in general in any position along the power-line.
+According to the transmission line theory, Z1, Z2, and Z3 in equation (2-1) periodically change with x.
+Hence, the voltage and current in each mode vary with the observation point resulting in standing-wave patterns as illustrated in Figure 2-3.
+The standing-wave pattern widely varies depending on the characteristics of power lines and their layouts, and the characteristics of the connected PLT modems and loads.

+FIGURE 2-1

 Transmission line model of a PLT system and its equivalent circuit